 Among their potentially adverse effects, these chemicals can build up in our system and stall weight loss.
 While many factors often contribute, researchers find that environmental toxins play a role in being overweight or obese.

-That’s where a well-designed detoxification plan can help.
-Besides helping you eliminate the wrong foods that can contribute to weight gain, the right program can give your liver and overall health a helping hand eliminating those excess toxins.
+That’s where a well-designed detoxification plan can help, like following the MaxLiving Detox System steps, which uses natural ingredients to support your body’s detoxification process.
+Besides helping you eliminate the wrong foods that can contribute to weight gain, the right detox program can give your liver and overall health a helping hand eliminating those excess toxins.

 “Detox diets range from total starvation fasts to juice fasts to food modification approaches and often involve the use of laxatives, diuretics, vitamins, minerals and/or ‘cleansing foods,’” writes Hosen Kiat, Head of Cardiology at Macquarie University Hospital and the Australian School of Advanced Medicine, and Dr. Alice Klein from the Cardiac Health Institute, in a review about detoxification diets published in the Journal of Human Nutrition and Dietetics.

 Detoxification starts in your liver.
 While it’s a complicated process, your liver essentially does this in two phases.
 First, it converts toxic substances to highly reactive metabolites and then excretes these toxins.
 Your kidneys, lungs, and even gut also play a role in detoxification.

 Toxins can impact these organs both acutely and cumulatively.
 More dangerous are the persistent, low-grade toxins such as residue you consume regularly in conventionally grown fruits and vegetables.
 Reactions aren’t immediate, and you might not see the connection between chronic low-grade toxicity and struggling with weight loss.